tomaslibal/ua-detection/README.md

 include the word linux in their user agents as well as ordinary agents running on desktop version of Linux OS include the same).

-To overcome this issue, `uadet2` tokenizes the input into n-grams and use that data in the training of the classifier.
+To overcome this issue, `uadet2` tokenizes the input into n-grams and use that data instead of single tokens in the training of the classifier.

 #### <a name="classification"/> Classification